Technology-Notes/clearcontainers-runtime-wiki/Clear-Containers-Architecture.md

 ## Shim

-A `container process reaper` such as Docker's `containerd-shim` or crio's `conmon` is designed around the assumption that it can monitor and reap the actual container process.
-As `container process reaper` runs on the host, it can not directly monitor a process running within a virtual machine.
+A container process reaper, such as Docker's `containerd-shim` or crio's `conmon`, is designed around the assumption that it can monitor and reap the actual container process.
+As the container process reaper runs on the host, it cannot directly monitor a process running within a virtual machine.
 At most it can see the QEMU process, but that is not enough.
-With Clear Containers, `cc-shim` acts as the container process that `container process reaper` can monitor.
-Therefore `cc-shim` needs to handle all container I/O streams (`stdout`, `stdin` and `stderr`) and forward all signals `container process reaper` decides to send to the container process.
+With Clear Containers, `cc-shim` acts as the container process that the container process reaper can monitor.
+Therefore `cc-shim` needs to handle all container I/O streams (`stdout`, `stdin` and `stderr`) and forward all signals the container process reaper decides to send to the container process.

-`cc-shim` has an implicit knowledge about which VM agent will handle those streams and signals and thus act as an encapsulation layer between `container process reaper` and the `agent`:
+`cc-shim` has an implicit knowledge about which VM agent will handle those streams and signals and thus acts as an encapsulation layer between the container process reaper and the `agent`. `cc-shim`:

-- It connects to `cc-proxy` using a token with `cc-proxy` `ConnectShim` command .
-The token is passed from `cc-runtime` to `cc-shim` when the former spawns the latter and is used to identify the container process that the shim will be shadowing.
+- Connects to `cc-proxy` using a token obtained by calling the `cc-proxy` `ConnectShim` command.
+The token is passed from `cc-runtime` to `cc-shim` when the former spawns the latter and is used to identify the true container process that the shim process will be shadowing or representing.
-- It fragments and encapsulates the standard input stream from `container process reaper` into `cc-proxy` stream frames:
+- Fragments and encapsulates the standard input stream from the container process reaper into `cc-proxy` stream frames:
 ```
                      1 1 1 1 1 1 1 1 1 2 2 2 2 2 2 2 2 2 2 3 3
 0 1 2 3 4 5 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1